ZacSweers/inspector/README.md

 ```

 If you have a lot of these, you may not want to manually have to hook all these up to an inspector instance.
 To solve
-this, you can use the `inspectory-factory-compiler` annotation processor to generate a factory implementation.
+this, you can use the `inspector-factory-compiler` annotation processor to generate a factory implementation.
 Simply stub
 your factory class like so:

 ```java